Affiliate links on Android Authority may earn us a commission. Learn more.

 The method here is virtually identical to the previous method, except each file in the Databases section will have a date attached, such as msgstore-YYYY-MM-DD.1.db.crypt14.
 Earlier backups may have crypt13 or crypt12 at the end, but you shouldn’t change this number.

 All you need to do is select the one you want to restore and remove the date so it is renamed, in this case, msgstore.1.db.crypt14.
-But before you do that, make sure the file that already has that name has BACKUP added to the name.
+But before you do that, make sure the file with that name has BACKUP added to the name.
 You obviously can’t have two files with the same name.

 Now go through the reinstallation process of WhatsApp, and select Restore.